-The perfect roasted potatoes?
-It's a lot to promise, and this recipe really does deliver!
-The secret is to par-boil the potatoes before roasting so that they are fluffy and soft inside but have that crispy seasoned coating on the outside.
+The perfect crispy roasted potatoes?
+It’s a lot to promise, and this recipe 100% delivers!
+The secret is to par-boil the potatoes before roasting so they are fluffy and soft inside but have that irresistible crispy seasoned coating on the outside.

 Why this Recipe Works